 Prune your plant.
 Pruning oleander will force the stems to branch out, giving you a much more rounded and attractive plant.
-Don't be afraid to prune large plants back hard in fall, after flowering.
+Don't be afraid to prune large plants back hard in fall, after it stops flowering.

 Yearly pruning will promote vigorous new growth as well as the overall health of your plant.
 Oleander produces flowers at the end of new stem tips, so you'll get more flowers, too.

 Overwintering oleander indoors will protect this frost-tender shrub.
 If you keep your plant outdoors for the summer, bring it back inside when the temperature drops to 55°F/13°C at night.
 Some varieties are hardier than others, but they generally don't like the cold at all.

 Repot in spring when the roots are growing through the drainage holes of the pot.
 This is one plant that doesn't like to be crowded, so move it to a pot 1-2 inches (2.5-5 cm) larger.
 It's a vigorous grower and grows well in a container.

 Something bugging your plant?
 Two pests bother oleander, aphids and scale.
 If you move your potted oleander outdoors for any length of time, watch for these pests on the stems and undersides of the leaves.
 Treat any infestation immediately.

-All parts of this plant are poisonous.
+Is oleander poisonous?
+Yes, all parts of this plant are extremely poisonous.
 Don't grow this plant indoors if there are children or pets around.
 Oleander poisoning can cause serious illness or death.